Vertex shares fall as investors doubt drug data

-(Reuters) - Vertex Pharmaceuticals Inc (VRTX.O) said its combination cystic fibrosis treatment significantly improved patient lung function in a mid-stage clinical study, but investor skepticism about how the results were presented and over the strength of the data itself sparked a sharp selloff of company shares.
+(Reuters) - Vertex Pharmaceuticals Inc (VRTX.O) said on Thursday its combination cystic fibrosis treatment improved patient lung function in a mid-stage clinical study, but its shares fell as much as 12 percent amid investor skepticism the results are not as strong as they look.

-Vertex shares closed down 16.2 percent at $51.18 on Thursday and were off as much as 21.7 percent at the depth of the selloff.

-The data was the final results from a Phase II study of Vertex’s cystic fibrosis drug Kalydeco in combination with an experimental drug, VX-809.
-Interim results from the trial presented last month sent the company’s shares soaring as they appeared to show a surprisingly strong improvement in lung function in patients with the life-shortening disease.
+Vertex presented final results from a Phase II study of its drug Kalydeco in combination with an experimental drug, VX-809.
+Interim results from the trial presented earlier this year sent the company’s shares soaring.

-Some of those gains were later lost after the company was forced to revise the data due to a statistical mistake in which it confused relative with absolute results.
-The final results presented on Thursday contained ambiguities that further unsettled investors.
+Some of the gains were later lost after the company was forced to revise the data due to a statistical mistake in which it confused relative with absolute results.
+The final results presented on Thursday also contained ambiguities that unsettled investors.

-“This is now the third and most confusing disclosure about a relatively small study, and this one raises even more questions about management’s transparency and credibility,” said Sanford Bernstein analyst Geoffrey Porges, who has been a strong supporter of Vertex in the past.

 In particular, the company did not present exactly comparable results between the interim and final data.